 About the Department

-The Department of Secondary Education offers Preliminary Single Subject Teaching Credentials, Added Authorizations, a General Education Induction Program leading to a Clear Credential and a Master of Arts degree in Education with various options.
+The Department of Secondary Education offers Preliminary Single Subject Teaching Credential Programs, Added Authorizations, a Teacher Induction Program leading to the Clear Credential, and Master of Arts degree programs, and a Professional Certificate program.

 The Department of Secondary Education offers Preliminary Single Subject Credentials via five pathway programs: